ssastrukovs/zedboard_YOLOv3_improved_code/README.md

 The final result:![image](https://user-images.githubusercontent.com/26542158/121598550-f87cf580-ca52-11eb-8cbe-d3fb8e6ffc20.png)

-_Big thanks to Tallinn Technical University of Technology, and especially for Lembitu Valdmets and Madis Kerner, main authors of aforementioned tutorial, for contributing to Xilinx community by creating that article._
+_Big thanks to Tallinn Technical University of Technology, and especially for Lembitu Valdmets and Madis Kerner, main authors of aforementioned tutorial, for contributing to Xilinx community by making this possible._